 For a more beach focused alternative, ANdAZ Peninsula Papagayo Resort (pictured above) extends over a vast hillside, where the Gulf of Papagayo meets the sapphire blue waters of Culebra Bay.
-The reason to travel to this ANdAZ Papagayo Resort is to bathe in infinity pools shaded by jicaro trees and framed by views of the cobalt blue bay.
+The reason to travel to this Andaz Papagayo Resort is to bathe in infinity pools shaded by jicaro trees and framed by views of the cobalt blue bay.
 You can also expect an array of wildlife including the families of white-faced monkeys who jump through the resort, in the trees, making their way down to the beach.
 There are also iguanas and lizards, hummingbirds and butterflies that are attracted to the flowers in and around the resort.

 2. Dominica For Rainforest & Waterfalls

 Dominica is a completely different island to the Dominican Republic.
-Known as ‘The Nature Island”, most of this gorgeous island is covered in tropical rainforest scattered with glorious water falls.
+Known as ‘The Nature Island”, most of this gorgeous island is covered in tropical rainforest scattered with glorious waterfalls.
 This means that it rains quite a lot but the wildlife and hiking are unmatched by any other Caribbean Island.
 Trek to the Emerald Pool, Trafalgar Falls, and Victoria Falls and snorkel Champagne Reef with geothermal activity that makes the water bubble like a bath.

 Dominica is not know for its luxury hotels and Rosalie Bay resort is about as luxury as it gets on this beautiful island.
-In a rainforest setting, this upscale ecolodge overlooks the Atlantic and is just 9 km from the Central Forest Reserve, 10 km from the geothermally heated Boiling Lake and 42 km from Douglas-Charles Airport.
-There’s also an outdoor pool, as well as a spa and a gym, plus eco activities and direct access to a black-sand beach.
+In a rainforest setting, this upscale ecolodge overlooks the Atlantic and is just 9 km from the Central Forest Reserve, 10 km from the geothermally heated Boiling Lake, and 42 km from Douglas-Charles Airport.
+There’s also an outdoor pool, as well as a spa and a gym, plus eco-activities and direct access to a black-sand beach.

 3. Belize For Beaches, Jungle, Mayan Ruins & The World’s Second Largest Barrier Reef

 Belize’s natural beauty rivals some of the world’s most sought after playgrounds.
-It borders Mexico to the north and Guatemala to the east, and offers glorious beaches on the shores of the sparkling Caribbean sea.
-Belize is also the only Latin American country whose official language is English, which is useful for travellers from North America and the UK – but so far, it is not overrun by tourists.
+It borders Mexico to the north and Guatemala to the east and offers glorious beaches on the shores of the sparkling Caribbean sea.
+Belize is also the only Latin American country whose official language is English, which is useful for travelers from North America and the UK – but so far, it is not overrun by tourists.

 Lush jungles with Mayan ruins coupled with pristine beaches and cayes provide endless exploration opportunities in Belize.
 On the coastline there is no better resort choice than Itz’ana Resort (pictured above) which is about to open.
 Named after the Mayan god of day and night, Itz’ana offers beachside luxury and the perfect spot to experience the soul of Belize.

-This resort is ideally located next to islands, beaches, rivers, jungle, caves and the world’s second largest barrier reef.
+This resort is ideally located next to islands, beaches, rivers, jungle, caves, and the world’s second-largest barrier reef.
 39 luxury boutique cottages and villas, designed for waterfront living, are set around the “Great House”, an ode to the great Caribbean estates of years past.

 Just beyond the heavenly Itz’ana waters awaits an even more blissful escape.
 Their private island basking under the tropical Belizean sun.
 Here you can feast on an island picnic, sail a sundown yacht charter or even make it your own overnight campsite.
 And with the barrier reef as your backyard and pristine waters lapping on the shore, it’s a truly special island getaway.